Francisco de Quevedo 1580-1645

 The two earlier poems take their inspiration from the classical themes (topoi) of Horace’s Carpe diem (“Enjoy the day”) and Ausonius’s Collige, virgo, rosas (“Gather, maiden, the roses”).
 Quevedo’s source is not classical; he takes as his starting point a colloquialism, a popular conversational expression, !Ah de la vida…! and follows it with another Aquí de…

 Central to Garcilaso and Góngora’s sonnet is the passage of time which ruins the beauty of the ladies they address.
 Not so in !Ah de la vida…!
 Quevedo focuses exclusively on the absence of life (Falta la vida l.
 7).
 There is no progress from youth to old age, from beauty to death, from colour to nothing.
-For Quevedo life is paradoxically “living death.”
+For Quevedo life is paradoxically a “living death.”

 !Ah de la vida…! is more pessimistic and harder hitting even than Mientras por competir… which ends with the magnificent climax taking us to the lady’s eventual fate: she will end up as nada (“nothing”).
 Even so there was a time of beauty and colour that preceded old age, death and nothingness.
 Quevedo doesn’t give us even that consolation.
 His sonnet is unrelentingly bleak, predictably so given that life is absent.

 The opening address or apostrophe “!Hello there life!” immediately and dramatically launches us into poem.
 It demands our attention with the poetic “I” addressing life itself but getting no response.
 The address is a cry for communication.
-The “I” is knocking on the door of life, and the following rhetorical question, “Isn’t there anyone answering?” underlines the fact that here is no reply.
+The “I” is knocking on the door of life, and the following rhetorical question, “Isn’t there anyone answering?” underlines the fact that there is no reply.
 The “I” realises that there is a void where his life should be and wonders where his life has gone.

 Alone, the “I” appeals for the return of his past years (l.
 2), but as the exclamation mark makes clear, it is a forlorn appeal.
 Why?
 Because Fate and his obsession have eaten away and hidden all vestiges of his past (ll.
 3-4), leaving the “I” with no idea of how or where his years have fled (ll.
 5-6).
 As a result, life is absent and all that remains is what he has “lived” (asiste lo vivido l.
 7), and what he has “lived” is a succession of deaths (ll.
 13-14; which explains why life is not answering his call).
 This is a complicated idea (conceit) which is what makes the poem difficult to understand.